Insurgency threat may dim Mozambique's shine for investors

 Attacks and disruption to key coal exports and transport corridors could badly choke the enthusiasm of investors, Tungwarara added.

-Hanlon said that if Renamo’s “generals without soldiers” failed to make good on their threats to paralyse the country’s logistics then the group’s credibility was likely to suffer.
+Hanlon said that if Renamo’s “generals without soldiers” failed to make good on their threats to paralyze the country’s logistics then the group’s credibility was likely to suffer.

 But both believed Guebuza’s government should try to defuse tensions by opening up economic and political opportunities for Renamo, for example by addressing its demands for a more independent and representative electoral authority.